UnderLogic/toml-serialization/Documentation~/src/under-the-hood.md

 The serialization process is broken down into three steps done by the `TomlSerializer` class:

 1. Iterate over the object's fields
-2. Marshal each field's value into a TOML value
+2. Marshal each field's value into a TOML value (recursively)
 3. Write the TOML root table

 ### Field Iteration